Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Abstract

 \section{Abstract}

 Supermassive black hole binaries (SMBHBs) are natural by-products of galaxy mergers and are expected to be powerful multi-messenger sources.
-They can be powered by the accretion of matter and shine throughout the electromagnetic spectrum similarly to normal active galactic nuclei (AGNs).
-Current electromagnetic observatories have good chances to detect and identify these systems in the near future, but we need precise observational indicators to distinguish single AGNs from SMBHBs.
-In this work, we propose a novel electromagnetic signature from SMBHBs: periodic flares caused by the interaction between the jets launched by the black holes.
-We investigate close black hole binaries accreting matter from a circumbinary disc and the mini-discs formed around each hole, and launching magnetically-dominated jets in the direction of their spin through the Blandford--Znajeck mechanism.
-If the spins are slightly inclined, the two jets will encounter each other once per orbit.
-We argue that this interaction may trigger strong magnetic reconnection events where particles are accelerated and form plasmoids that emit non-thermal radiation.
-We model the evolution of these particles and calculate the radiative output obtaining spectra and light curves at different wavelengths.
-We show that these flares can significantly shine in radio, soft X-rays, and $\gamma$ rays, providing a periodic multi-wavelength electromagnetic signature for SMBHBs.
+They can be powered by the accretion of matter and then radiate across the electromagnetic spectrum, much like normal active galactic nuclei (AGNs).
+Current electromagnetic observatories have a good chance of detecting and identifying these systems in the near future.
+However, precise observational indicators are needed to distinguish individual AGNs from SMBHBs.
+In this paper, we propose a novel electromagnetic signature from SMBHBs: non-thermal emission produced by the interaction between the jets ejected by the black holes.
+We study close SMBHBs, which accrete matter from a circumbinary disc and the mini-discs formed around each hole.
+Each black hole ejects a magnetically dominated jet in the direction of its spin through the Blandford--Znajeck mechanism.
+We argue that in such a situation, the interaction between the jets can trigger strong magnetic reconnection events, where particles are accelerated and emit non-thermal radiation.
+Depending on whether the jets are aligned or misaligned, this radiation can have different periodicities.
+We model the evolution of the particles accelerated during the dual jet interaction and calculate their radiative output, obtaining spectra and providing estimates for the variability timescales.
+We finally discuss how this emission compares with that of normal AGNs.